 - Develop the data structures and the data transmission/storage processes needed to bring the wind and weather hazard data into this system.

 - Develop and test the system with logged data, not live data, but to begin to use logged hazard data in the system in a simulation mode in order to demonstrate how it can be used in the real world.

+- Integration of live weather hazard and data sources as a third step to begin to move towards field use of the system.
 We would then work on mapping and display of the hazard areas in the system so that they are fully integrated with the airspace map, then development of avoidance calculations and commands.
 So, how the system would determine that a particular hazard or area is an area of concern for the remote pilot, and to then provide an avoidance command using the same process that we do now to avoid air traffic.

 - Integration and testing of the whole integrated system in a simulated environment.

 - Field testing with small unmanned aircraft, and then moving towards field testing with larger unmanned aircraft and ultimately of course, integration in field testing with adverse weather conditions.
 So, the system can actually be used in the field with wind and weather hazards with unmanned aircraft.

 About the OSU Unmanned Systems Research InstituteUnmanned vehicles have become a revolutionary technology that is taking the world by storm.
 The OSU Unmanned Systems Research Institute (USRI) accesses expertise across Oklahoma State University allowing them to combine cutting edge product development with academic knowledge and resources to create unique solutions to critical problems.
 For more information on the OSU Unmanned Systems Research Institute, visit CEAT.okstate.edu/USRI. www.VigilantAerospace.com